geoffrich/sveltunes/README.md

 You will need a Discogs account and a Discogs API key to run this demo.
 You can get a key by [creating a new application.](https://www.discogs.com/settings/developers)

+This is meant to be a local demo and is **not suitable for deployment**, since "auth" is a setting a hard-coded session cookie and "the database" is an in-memory object.

 ## TODO

 ## Further improvements